MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/setup/scheduler.md

 ms.topic: conceptual
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.date: 04/21/2023
+ms.date: 08/04/2023
 ms.author: grarchib
 ms.reviewer: angieandrews
 ---

 # Set up the automation kit scheduler

+The Automation Kit scheduler was included up to the May 2023 release.

+> [!NOTE]
-> The Automation Kit Scheduler was included up to the May 2023 release.
-After the June 2023 release the scheduler functionality has been moved to the new [Control Center](./control-center.md).
+> After the June 2023 release the scheduler, functionality has been moved to the new [Control Center](./control-center.md).

 When you install the managed Power Platform scheduler solution, make sure you follow these required steps.